jhonaRiver/jhonaRiver/README.md

 ## About Me

-* Full Stack Developer at Wihom
+* Full Stack Developer at Wihom (October 2022 - December 2022)

 * Full Stack Software Engineer graduated from Holberton School PR and currently enrolled on the Machine Learning Specialization while working as a Student Tutor